ibexa/documentation-developer/docs/content_management/images/fastly_io.md

             variation_handler_identifier: 'fastly'
 ```

-You can also use environmental variables to configure specific handler for a SiteAccess.
+You can also use environmental variables to configure a specific handler for a SiteAccess.
 See the example below to configure it with the `.env` file:

 ```